 We relaunched the client and found it didn't even recognize we were still connected.
 This is a big, big problem, as it shows you can't trust the client to accurately tell you when you're protected by the VPN, and when you're not.

 With the app unable to deliver even the most basic features, you won't be surprised to hear that there's nothing more advanced.
 No protocol or port options, no kill switch, no DNS controls, no 'launch with Windows' option or ability to reconnect to the last-used server.
 The client doesn't even have a Settings box.

 Our regular privacy tests revealed further issues, with both doileak.com and dnsleaktest.com reporting that our connections had DNS leaks.

-For all our problems with the Windows client, we've no complaints about performance.
-Our tests* showed we could achieve up to 70Mbps download speeds on a 75Mbps fibre connection via our nearest UK server.
-Near European countries reached 60-70Mbps, UK-US connections ranged from 28-40Mbps, and Asian servers were variable but with some highlights (5Mbps to Hong Kong, 10Mbps to Japan, over 30Mbps to India).
+We've no complaints about performance, though, with our tests showing up to 66Mbps download speeds on a 75Mbps fiber connection via our nearest UK server.
+Near European countries reached up to 55Mbps, UK-US connections ranged from 30-35Mbps, and Asian servers were variable but with some highlights (over 30Mbps to India).

-These figures aren't directly comparable with our regular tests and most other VPNs as they're using a different protocol (IPSec and IKEv2 as opposed to OpenVPN), but overall they're still very good results.
+These figures aren't directly comparable with our regular tests and most other VPNs as they're using a different protocol (IKEv2 as opposed to OpenVPN), but overall, they're still very good results.
 VPN One Click is disappointing in many areas, but speed isn't one of them.

 VPN One Click is fast, and could be a cheap way for undemanding novice users to protect a single mobile device.
 But if you're looking for features, or privacy, or power, or you need to protect desktops or multiple devices, you'll be much better off somewhere else.